Welcome to the REVOLUTION!

 As a result, the clinic:

-- Sits on an uninhabitable flood plain with a high risk of future flooding
+- Sits on a government declared flood plain with a high risk of future flooding

 - Has maintenance issues beyond repair including a leaky roof, mold growth, and a buckled floor